November Board Meeting Highlights Partnerships

 Our outstanding volunteers go above and beyond for families in need.
 This year we honored Amy Stahlin and Kathy McCune for their help immediately following the tornado, and Nikki Rieber for her assistance and advocacy in Hardin County.

-Finally, we honored three families who had exceptional progress in our programs.
+Finally, we honored three families who had made exceptional progress in our programs.
 These families have made great strides toward stability, security, and success.

-Poweshiek County Renovation Project Nearing Completion
+PCFD Renovation Project Nearing Completion

-The Head Start classroom held its first classes in January, complete with a new playground in the back of the building, new kitchen facilities, and a new bathroom.
+The Head Start classroom held its first classes in January 2019, complete with a new playground in the back of the building, new kitchen facilities, and a new bathroom.

 Currently, the team is finishing new spaces for families and staff that include more space for the food pantry, a separate wing of the building for the Substance Abuse Treatment Unit of Central Iowa (SATUCI), offices, and meeting rooms.

 The project is designed to help families access as many services in one location as possible, removing barriers to access.
 This co-location results in better outcomes for families, enabling them to reach their goals and build economic stability.

 November 21, 2019 marked the second Thanksgiving meal organized by Local Foods Connection and MICA.
 This year, the food for the event was funded through a donation from Healthy Grinnell as part of an Iowa Healthcare Collaborative initiative to address social determinants of health.